dps923/winter2017/notes/week_08/monday.md

 They are all _optional types_, so unwrapping is necessary to use them safely.

-The data type of the data returned in the response body is NSData.
+The data type of the data returned in the response body is `Data`.
 Therefore, we must transform it into the format we expect.
-In this course, we plan to work with web services that use JSON, so we will [transform](https://developer.apple.com/library/mac/documentation/Foundation/Reference/NSJSONSerialization_Class/Reference/Reference.html) the NSData object to JSON and then to an array or dictionary, as appropriate for the request.
+In this course, we plan to work with web services that use JSON, so we will [transform](https://developer.apple.com/library/mac/documentation/Foundation/Reference/NSJSONSerialization_Class/Reference/Reference.html) the `Data` object to JSON and then to an array or dictionary, as appropriate for the request.

+> The types `NSData` and `Data` are equivalent in Swift 3 (the version we use).
+`NSData` is the term most often used in docs and examples to describe the type,
+and is still the only one documented, see https://developer.apple.com/reference/foundation/nsdata
+>
+> The doc for `Data` is empty: https://developer.apple.com/reference/foundation/data

 #### Code example